-- The operator must hold a PSV Operator's licence, appropriate to the type of vehicle and/or nature of the journey being undertaken - The vehicle must display the operator's license disk in the front window of the vehicle

-Every passenger must have their own seat.
-All coach seats must be fitted with seat belts
+- The operator must hold a PSV Operator's licence, appropriate to the type of vehicle and/ or nature of the journey being undertaken. - The vehicle must display the operator's license disc in the front window of the vehicle. - Every passenger must have their own seat.
+All coach seats must be fitted with seat belts.

-7.4.3 Children/Young People being transported by Staff/ Accompanying Adults or Young People in their own vehicle
+7.4.3 Children/Young People being Transported by Staff/Accompanying Adults or Young People in their Own Vehicle

-- Drivers must hold a current valid driving licence (Form 8A) - It must be confirmed that there is appropriate insurance cover for the driver's use of the vehicle - Parents/carers must have consented to their child/ren being transported in this way (Form 8B) - Vehicles must be fitted with seatbelts, which must be used - Booster seats must be used as required by law - Any driver has DBS clearance that has been checked and approved by the school - No adult travels alone in any vehicle with an individual pupil other than their own children, unless required to do so in an emergency.
+- Drivers must hold a current valid driving licence (Form 8A). - It must be confirmed that there is appropriate insurance cover for the driver's use of the vehicle. - Parents/carers must have consented to their child/ren being transported in this way (Form 8B). - Vehicles must be fitted with seatbelts, which must be used. - Booster seats (as appropriate) must be used as required by law.